risc0/risc0/docs/metal-optimization-progress.md

 selection, but keep the current rv32im eval-check safety fallback enabled.
 Do not force full Metal rv32im eval-check for production proofs yet.

+The best current experimental full-Metal rv32im candidate is:

+`RISC0_RV32IM_METAL_APPEND_FLAGS=-fno-inline-functions
+RISC0_RV32IM_METAL_EVAL_CHECK=1`

+On the M5 Max this passes the current serial rv32im suite with eval-check CPU verification and is faster than the CPU-eval-check safety fallback on the filtered `fib prove/poseidon2` benchmark.
+The non-serial test harness also passes, but this still needs longer stress testing before becoming the default.

 For the best local proving throughput, start with `ProverOpts::fast()` or `ProverOpts::composite()`.
 This produces a composite STARK receipt: fastest, transparent, no trusted setup, but proof size grows with segment count.